 - “Let your gentleness be evident to all.
 The Lord is near” (Philippians 4:5 NIV).

 - “Blessed are the gentle, for they shall inherit the earth” (Matthew 5:5 NASB).

 - “Conduct yourselves with all humility, gentleness, and patience.
 Accept each other with love” (Ephesians 4:2 CEB).

 - “A gentle answer turns away wrath, but a harsh word stirs up anger” (Proverbs 1:15 RSV).

 We can be deliberate in seeking out ways to show gentleness in our interaction with others.
 As we greet them, a smile goes a long way.
 Our friendliness can bless those we meet, even when we do not know them well.
 It shows them we care, and that we are interested in them.
 We never know how small acts of kindness might affect their lives, both here and throughout eternity.

 By taking on the nature of Jesus, we have countless opportunities to bless others.
 As we grow in our relationship with Him, we find we can love Jesus by showing love to those He brings into our lives.
 Our walk with Him becomes a blessing to us and to others, as we take seriously our mandate to live out the fruit of the Spirit.

 List on an index card, ways you can live out the fruit of gentleness.
 Place this somewhere you can refer to daily.

 Father God, please reveal Your great gentleness to me, as I call upon You.
 Show me how to be more intentionally gentle in my relationships with my family and friends and in my relationship with You.
 I also pray for those reading this Bible study who do not know You as Savior and Lord.
 Please draw them to Yourself and to Your great faithfulness.
-I thank You and give You praise, in the holy Name of Jesus.
+I thank and praise You.

 Copyright 2021: The Fruit of Gentleness: Evelyn Mason Wells: All Rights Reserved